NVIDIA/NVFlare/docs/user_guide/federated_xgboost/secure_xgboost_user_guide.rst

     **cuda_paillier** plugin requires NVIDIA GPUs that support compute capability 7.0 or higher.
 Please refer to https://developer.nvidia.com/cuda-gpus for more information.

-If you see the following errors in the log, it means either no GPU is available or the GPU does not meet the requirements:
+If you see the following errors in the log, it means either no GPU is detected or the GPU does not meet the requirements:

 ::